SatoshiReport/aws-s3-migration/README.md

 A clean, organized collection of Python scripts for managing AWS S3 buckets, including policy management and complete bucket migration to local storage.

+For comprehensive operator and development guidance, see the full documentation in `docs/README.md`.

 ## Prerequisites

 - Python 3.6+